skylight-hq/skylight.digital/pages/career-pathways/product-manager.md

 ### Required skills

 #### Lean product principles
-Comfortable building a greenfield product.
-Lean MVP.
-Risks.
-Learning.
-User Flow.
-Priorities.
-Validating Assumptions.
-Loosely defined requirements.
-Product Market Fit.
+You’re comfortable building a greenfield product.
+You define a lean MVP that gets to production and in the hands of users.
+You mitigate risks throughout the software development life cycle.
+Learning is at the center of everything you do.
+You’re able to take loosely defined requirements and build the right product for your specific user group and environment.

 #### Product strategy
-Identify the problem first.
-Outcome oriented over feature oriented.
-Roadmaps.
-Success Criteria.
-Metrics.
-OKRs.
-Can establish product direction.
+You identify the problem first without jumping to solutions.
+You prioritize outcomes over feature sets.
+You can build a roadmap that includes success criteria, metrics, and/or OKRs.
+You can establish direction for a product and get others to buy into the overall strategy.

 #### Product execution
-Breaks complex problems into small pieces.
-Story Writing.
-Backlog Management.
-Team Ceremonies.
-Retrospectives.
-Technical Feasibility.
-Prioritization.
+You’re constantly seeking to meet user, business, and technical goals.
+You break complex problems into small pieces.
+You can build a prioritized backlog with user stories that are validated.
+Team ceremonies are built into your daily, weekly, or monthly iterations.
+You have general knowledge around technical feasibility.

 #### Human-centered design
-Experience working with Product Designers.
-Researchers.
-Discovery.
-User Value.
-Feedback.
-Interviews.
-Prototypes.
-Personas.
-JTBD.
-User Pain Points.
-Identifies Assumptions.
+You have experience working directly with product designers, researchers and software engineers.
+You’ve participated in discovery in order to inform product direction.
+You find time to attend user interviews and get to know your users through various data points.
+You’re constantly identifying and validating assumptions.

 #### Cross-team collaboration
-Comfortable working with Devs, Designers and Researchers.
-Technical Appreciation.
-Removes silos.
-Wears many hats.
+You’re comfortable collaborating with designers, researchers, and software engineers.
+You have technical appreciation and are familiar with industry trends.
+You remove silos happening in the team when necessary.
+In general, you’re willing to wear multiple hats to get the job done.

 #### Client and stakeholder management
-Professional.
-Pushes back.
-Knows when to stop pushing back.
-Create consensus.
-Creates alignment.
-Project Management skills.
+You’re able to establish professional working relationships with clients and stakeholders.
+You understand when to push back, but also when to stop pushing back.
+You create consensus and alignment.
+Your communication skills are professional and polished.

 #### Team process / agile methodologies
-Opinions about different software methodologies.
-Creates Structure.
-Accountability.
-Repeatable methods.
-Resolves Conflict.
+You have strong opinions about different software methodologies.
+You can create structure in the absence of none.
+You’re able to hold yourself and your team accountable.
+You establish repeatable methods to optimize the workflow on your team.
+You’re able to resolve conflict when it arises.

 ## Product manager career pathway